na-na-hi/renget/archive/smgenlorePh2P2.md

    Mini-timeskip.

    Now that there's no hostages who need catching; Mercury is running across the water trying to use some magical chain to lock down Charybdis again.
    Fearing for her ~~chastisy~~ freedom, the little tomboy loli backtracks, and is forced back-to-back to make a final stand on the waters surface with Scylla (who isn't really paying attention, and is still just enjoying herself).
-Turns out they weren't being 'completely' indiscriminate with their unapologetic genocide *(again, quick reminder they killed so many people it forced the collective Divine Realm to pay attention them)*, and were focusing on Zeus-loyal mortals to specifically weaken him.
-The two manage to knock the magic chain out of Mercury's hand, and it starts to sink into the sea.
+Turns out they weren't being 'completely' indiscriminate with their unapologetic genocide *(again, quick reminder they killed so many people it forced the collective Divine Realm to pay attention them)*, and were focusing on Zeus-loyal mortals *(and presumably any Gods who sided with him)* to specifically weaken him.
+The two manage to knock the magic chain out of Mercury's hand, and it starts to sink down into the sea.

-   *As for where they are then, while Zeus was widely worshipped simply as Pantheon-head around Greece and in other incarnations around the Mediterranean, few areas specifically focused on him as he was just presumed to be important enough just not need a temple / oracle (passively worshipped at all temples).
+   *As for where they are then, while Zeus was widely worshipped simply as Pantheon-head around Greece and in other incarnations around the Mediterranean, few areas specifically focused on him, as he was just presumed to be important enough just not need a temple / oracle (passively worshipped at all temples).
 Of the places located near the coast of the Ionian Sea that actually focused on his worship; the two major ones would be Epirus, his only Oracle in Ancient Greece, located at the northermost point of the Ionian Sea at modern day south Albania / near Corfu*
  -> *OR* <-
-   *Olympia, where the Olymp-ics were held in honor of him - along with an accompanying Acropolis / pillared temple-fort to him and Hera loacted just at the centre coast of the large landmass of Peloponnesia on the southeast end of the Ionian.*
+   *Olympia, where the Olymp-ics were held in honor of him - along with an accompanying Acropolis / pillared temple-fort to him and Hera, located just at the centre coast of the large landmass of Peloponnesia on the southeast end of the Ionian.*
-  *~~I don't think Lo-Rez knew of, or intended this - but we're better than them, aren't we, dear reader~~*
+  *~~I don't think Lo-Rez knew of, or intended this - but we're better than them, aren't we now, dear reader~~*

-Mercury points up to 'distract' Charybdis, Charydbis almost calls bluff but looks anyways, -> ![Chary looks at the thing](https://files.catbox.moe/9yjagk.jpg) <- before Zeus bolts on in top of th- HOLY FUCKING SHIT, ZEUS BRUTALLY PELTS A LIGHTNING BOLT STRAIGHT INTO SCYLLA'S RIBCAGE BEFORE ANYBODY COULD EVEN REACT, KNOCKING HER OUT COLD.
+Mercury points up at something to 'distract' Charybdis, Charydbis almost calls bluff but looks up anyways, -> ![Chary looks at the thing](https://files.catbox.moe/9yjagk.jpg) <- before Zeus bolts on in top of th- HOLY FUCKING SHIT, ZEUS BRUTALLY PELTS A LIGHTNING BOLT STRAIGHT INTO SCYLLA'S RIBCAGE BEFORE ANYBODY COULD EVEN REACT, KNOCKING HER OUT COLD.
 HOLY FUCKING SHIT ZEUS STARTS DRAGGING SCYLLA'S UNCONSCIOUS BODY AROUND BY THE COLLAR ATOP THE WAVES!
    Charybdis is scared, tries to walk backwards away from him, and tears up. ~~She~~ ~~He~~ Charybdis tries to hide the tears welling up and stutters that Zeus was a weak coward for needing all the other Gods to tire out some little girls for him.
 Zeus smugly ~~laughs straight in her face~~ chuckles and ~~gives her the middle finger~~ corrects that to "a uhhh *winning* coward".
    Charybdis copes, seethes and nearly cry-lates about this, on top of facing that she's going to have to go back to solitary confinement, on top of the fact that she's a bullied orphan that'll never be loved ~~*lol, all is well and true in the SMITEverse too it seems*~~.

    Poseidon has his trident pointing into the back of Charybdis's neck, and gloomily says she shouldn't have gone after innocents.
 Mercury manages to pick up the chain again, Zeus smugly points and laughs at the orphan even mo- HOLY FUCKING SHIT POSEIDON SLAMS THE POLESIDE OF HIS TRIDENT INTO ZEUS'S SIDE (BETRAYAL!), AND USES TWO MEGAWAVES TO FLING MERCURY AWAY AND DRAG DOWN ZEUS UNDER THE SURFACE.
-Charybdis is frozen in genuine shock that her deadbeat dad both grow some balls and use said balls to stick up for her, as Poseidon tells her they need to GTFO before Zeus recovers and fucking ...SMITE!!!'s them both.
-To punctuate that notion, there's a very intense lightning storm under the surface of the sea, as Zeus dials his anger up to 11 over what was supposed to be his stress relief orphan-bullying.
+Charybdis is frozen in genuine shock, both that her deadbeat dad managed to grow some balls and then actually use said balls to stick up for her for once.
+Poseidon tells her they need to GTFO before Zeus recovers and fucking ...SMITE!!!'s them both.
+To punctuate that notion, there's a very intense lightning storm under the surface of the sea, as Zeus dials his anger up to 11 over what was supposed to be his stress relief orphan-bullying session.
-   Charybdis has to remind him to pick up Scylla's unconscious body ~~*lol*~~, Poseidon pauses for far longer than he should have  ~~*lol x2*~~ and considers ditching Scylla anyways despite being barely a few paces away ~~*lol x3*~~ before he cradles the two in his arms and blasts off underwater, towards Tiamat's Ziggurat to seek sanctuary.
+   Charybdis has to remind him to pick up Scylla's unconscious body ~~*lol*~~, Poseidon pauses for far longer than he should have like the deadbeat he is ~~*lol x2*~~ and considers ditching Scylla *(his daughters only friend)* anyways, despite being barely a few paces away ~~*lol x3*~~ before he cradles the two in his arms and blasts off underwater, towards Tiamat's Ziggurat to seek sanctuary.

 ***